Titan (rocket family): Hypergolic propellants

 Liquid oxygen is dangerous to use in an enclosed space, such as a missile silo, and cannot be stored for long periods in the booster oxidizer tank.
-Several Atlas and Titan I rockets exploded and destroyed their silos.
+Several Atlas and Titan I rockets exploded and destroyed their silos, although without loss of life.
 The Martin Company was able to improve the design with the Titan II.
 The RP-1/LOX combination was replaced by a room-temperature fuel whose oxidizer did not require cryogenic storage.
 The same first-stage rocket engine was used with some modifications.
 The diameter of the second stage was increased to match the first stage.
 The Titan II's hypergolic fuel and oxidizer ignited on contact, but they were highly toxic and corrosive liquids.
 The fuel was Aerozine 50, a 50/50 mix of hydrazine and UDMH, and the oxidizer was NTO.

 Accidents at silos

 There were several accidents in Titan II silos resulting in loss of life and/or serious injuries.

 In August 1965, 53 construction workers were killed in fire in a missile silo northwest of Searcy, Arkansas.
 The fire started when hydraulic fluid used in the Titan II was ignited by a welding torch.

 The liquid fuel missiles were prone to developing leaks of their toxic propellants.
 At a silo outside Rock, Kansas, an oxidizer transfer line carrying NTO ruptured on August 24, 1978.
 An ensuing orange vapor cloud forced 200 rural residents to evacuate the area.
 A staff sergeant of the maintenance crew was killed while attempting a rescue and a total of twenty were hospitalized.

 Another site at Potwin, Kansas leaked NTO oxidizer in April 1980 with no fatalities, and was later closed.

 In September 1980, at Titan II silo 374-7 near Damascus, Arkansas, a technician dropped an 8 lb socket that fell 70 ft, bounced off a thrust mount, and broke the skin of the missile's first stage, over eight hours prior to an eventual explosion.
 The puncture occurred about 6:30 p.m. and when a leak was detected shortly after, the silo was flooded with water and civilian authorities were advised to evacuate the area.
 As the problem was being attended to at around 3 a.m., leaking rocket fuel ignited and blew the 8000 lb nuclear warhead out of the silo.
 It landed harmlessly several hundred feet away.
 There was one fatality and 21 were injured, all from the emergency response team from Little Rock AFB.
 The explosion blew the 740-ton launch tube cover 200 ft into the air and left a crater 250 ft in diameter.